ropensci/webmockr/cran-comments.md

 ---

-This version adds integration with the httr package.
+This version fixes a bug related to when the httr package is not available; and some other minor changes.

 Thanks!
 Scott Chamberlain